 Early Career Advancement Program

-OHSU's faculty is composed of some of the most promising early career researchers and physician scientists anywhere in the world.
-These scientists enter academia with the skills and the expertise to make significant contributions to science and to OHSU's intellectual community.
-However, success in the laboratory and success as a faculty member require two different skill sets.
-As a result, early career research faculty members face a steep learning curve as they navigate the competitive business of doing science.
+OHSU's faculty are some of the most promising early career researchers and physician scientists in the world.
+Our faculty enter academia with the skills and the expertise to make significant contributions to science, health care, and OHSU's intellectual community.
+However, success as a researcher and success as a faculty member require multiple skill sets that are not traditionally taught.
+As a result, faculty members face a steep learning curve as they navigate the competitive business of doing science.

-The ECAP aims to benefit all early career research faculty and the broader OHSU intellectual community.
-Early career faculty will develop the skills they need to advance their scientific careers, write competitive grants, build strong teams, and more.
-Senior faculty members help build collaborative relationships and directly influence the integration of junior faculty into academic life, and build upon their own leadership skills via our 'Training the Trainer' module.
+ECAP aims to benefit both participating early career research faculty and the broader OHSU intellectual community.
+In their first year of participation, ECAP faculty develop the skills they need to advance their scientific careers, write competitive grants, build strong teams, and more.
+During their second year of training, ECAP faculty have the opportunity to continue to build their leadership skills by contributing directly to workshop content and providing peer-to-peer support to ECAP participants.

-Any early to mid-career faculty member within the School of Medicine is eligible to apply to participate in the Early Career Advancement Program.
-Early career is defined by the NIH as any faculty member who has not yet secured funding for a R01-level grant.
-Faculty with previous R01-level funding are also welcome to participate, and many do.
+Any early to mid-career research faculty member within the School of Medicine is eligible to apply to participate in the ECAP.
+While NIH defines early career as a faculty member who has not yet secured funding for an R01-level grant, we encouraged participation of early career faculty at all stages, including non-tenure track Research Assistant Professors.
+Further, many faculty with previous R01-level funding participate as well.

 How to apply

-ECAP maintains a rolling enrollment so early career faculty may apply at any time.
+ECAP maintains an open, rolling enrollment, so early career faculty may apply at any time.
 To apply, please complete our application form.
-A letter of support from your department or division head must be submitted to us for evaluation.
+A letter of support from your department or division head is required for participation.

 Letter of support requirements